Irish poetry: The Northern School

-With large Protestant minority and enduring political links to Great Britain, some believe that the culture of Northern Ireland differs form that on the rest of the island and this has had an effect on its literature.
+With large Protestant minority and enduring political links to Great Britain, some believe that the culture of Northern Ireland differs from that on the rest of the island and this has had an effect on its literature.

 In addition to John Hewitt, mentioned above, other important poets from Northern Ireland include Robert Greacen (1920–2008) who, with Valentin Iremonger, edited an important anthology, Contemporary Irish Poetry in 1949.
 Greacen was born in Derry, lived in Belfast in his youth and then in London during the 1950s, 1960s and 1970s.
 He won the Irish Times Prize for Poetry in 1995 for his Collected Poems, after he returned to live in Dublin when he was elected a member of Aosdana.
 Other poets of note from this time include Roy McFadden (1921–1999), a friend for many years of Greacen.
 Padraic Fiacc (born 1924), was born in Belfast, but lived in America during his youth.
 In the 1960s, and coincident with the rise of the Troubles in the province, a number of Ulster poets began to receive critical and public notice.
 Prominent amongst these were John Montague (born 1929), Michael Longley (born 1939), Derek Mahon (born 1941), Séamus Heaney (1939-2013) and Paul Muldoon (born 1951).

 Heaney was probably the best-known of these poets.
 He won the Nobel Prize in Literature in 1995, and served as Boylston Professor of Rhetoric and Oratory and Emerson Poet in Residence at Harvard, and as Professor of Poetry at Oxford.

 Derek Mahon was born in Belfast and worked as a journalist, editor, and screenwriter while publishing his first books.
 He published comparatively little.

 Muldoon is Howard G. B. Clark '21 Professor in the Humanities at Princeton University.
 In 1999 he was also elected Professor of Poetry at the University of Oxford.